Lainnie/cookiecutter-react-ducks/README.md

 ## React Ducks CookieCutter

-This cookiecutter comes armed with react, redux, redux-saga, jest and his send by the ducks army.
+This cookiecutter comes armed with react, redux, redux-saga, jest and is sent by the ducks army.

 ## Usage